jcbrockschmidt/hugo-resume/README.md

 Initially projects were in their own JSON file too, but I decided I wanted to allow more detail and custom formatting.
 Projects are added to one of 2 subfolders of `creations` or `contributions`.
 The difference indicates your role as originator or colaborator.
 Use `hugo add projects/TYPE/name-of-project.md` to leverage the proper archetype.

-### Publications
+### Research
-Similar to projects, create them under `publications`.
-Include any papers, speaking engagements, articles, etc.
+Similar to projects, create them under `research`.
+Include any research projects, papers, speaking engagements, articles, etc.

 ### Blog / Posts
 Similar to posts, create them under `blog`.
 Include any thoughts, musiings, etc.